-In general, state sourcing rules:
+In general, state sourcing rules should:

-- Should use certain general partnership terminology and concepts consistent with state governing laws or federal tax laws to which the state tax rules conform (unless state rules separately define them). - Should NOT assume that: - > Partnerships are primarily treated as aggregates under the law or the federal tax rules. - > All partnerships are small, simple, uniform entities. - A partner's ownership share or limited liability determine the partner's role or share of income. - Should recognize critical elements of the federal pass-through tax system that have state sourcing implications, including: - That the tax character of items is determined at the partnership level, is attributed to direct and indirect partners, and includes information that affects federal sourcing of domestic or foreign income. - That the treatment of certain items under the pass-through system may raise sourcing questions-for example, the treatment of so-called built-in gains (losses) on contributed or distributed property. - That guaranteed payments and partner-partnership transactions may raise questions about the computation of the receipts factor used to apportion partnership income under the blended approach. - Should NOT assume that the attribution principle, on which the pass-through tax system is based, depends on whether the partnership and partner are unitary. - Should consider when and to what extent a partner's own tax attributes will be taken into account when determining the sourcing of distributive share income. - Should recognize the need for anti-abuse rules that track the general federal rules or may be used specifically to prevent shifting of an income's source. - Should recognize the general complexity of the pass-through system and make allowances, if possible, to ease compliance and administration.
+- Use certain general partnership terminology and concepts consistent with state governing laws or federal tax laws to which the state tax rules conform (unless state rules separately define those terms). - NOT assume that: - > Partnerships are primarily treated as aggregates under the law or the federal tax rules. - > All partnerships are small, simple, uniform entities. - A partner's ownership share or limited liability determine the partner's role or share of income. - Recognize critical elements of the federal pass-through tax system that have state sourcing implications, including: - That the tax character of items is determined at the partnership level, is attributed to direct and indirect partners, and includes information that affects federal sourcing of domestic or foreign income. - That the treatment of certain items under the pass-through system may raise sourcing questions-for example, the treatment of so-called built-in gains (losses) on contributed or distributed property. - That guaranteed payments and partner-partnership transactions may raise questions about the computation of the receipts factor used to apportion partnership income under the blended approach. - Recognize the need to apply consistent sourcing treatment for income earned by businesses, whether the business is conducted by a corporation, individual, or partnership. - Clarify the types of sourcing-related determinations made at the partnership level or the kinds of information the partnership must provide to partners so that income can be sourced properly. - NOT assume that the attribution principle, on which the pass-through tax system is based, depends on whether the partnership and partner are unitary. - Consider when and to what extent a partner's own tax attributes will be taken into account when determining the sourcing of distributive share income. - Recognize the unitary business principle may be implicated where the partnership engages in multiple businesses or where a partner and a partnership are engaged in or contributing to the same unitary business.